 Georgina Dasoura was born in Athens, Greece where she grew up and first learned about museums, culture and art.
 She moved to Thessaloniki, Greece for her undergraduate studies at the renowned school of Archaeology and History of Art.
 During her studies she participated in multiple cultural projects; in 2011 she was selected to take part in the “Education and Initial Vocational Training” program as an intern in Classical Archaeology; she was also actively involved in excavation projects in Vergina (GR) and in Toumba (GR).
 In 2012, she was awarded a European Union scholarship to participate in the Erasmus Student Exchange Program.
 She spent six months at the Autonomous University of Barcelona, in Spain, a city full of art history, culture and museums.
 In May 2013 she received a scholarship from Harvard University for a cultural internship program.
 During her studies, as well as after completing them, she worked for 3 years at the Benaki museum in Athens.
 She worked extensively on the cataloguing and digitalization of the works of the Museum Library, joined the museum’s team of the “Amykles Research Project”, and was in charge of the museum’s Copyrights Department.
 In the past year, she led several teams of volunteers, managing the organization of various museum conferences, such as the international museum conference “The future is now.”

-Summer 2017 update: After completing an education internship at the Fine Arts Museums of San Francisco, Georgina is spending the summer in New York City as an intern at the Queens Museum of Art.
+2018 update: After completing an education internship at the Fine Arts Museums of San Francisco, Georgina spent the summer and fall in New York City as an intern at the Queens Museum of Art.
+In early 2018, she accepted an education internship at the Whitney Museum of American Art in New York.

 Emily Eaton was born and raised in Central Illinois.
 She earned her B.A. in the Teaching of History from the University of Illinois Chicago, as well as her secondary education teaching credential.
 While living in Chicago, she spent many hours in the city’s museums, escaping the harsh Midwestern weather, and gaining an informal education.
 In 2007, she moved to California and began teaching for John Muir Charter School, a continuation high school for students who have left the traditional school environment to enroll in vocational programs.
 She worked with students at San Jose Job Corps, the California Conservation Corps, and the YouthBuild programs at Glide Memorial Church and Richmond, California.
 She is currently teaches US History, Modern World History, and Economics at Vicente Martinez High School, an alternative high school, in Martinez, California where she was awarded the Teacher of the Year for 2015.
 Emily has been on the forefront of the shift to Common Core ELA Standards at her school acting as one of the district’s site facilitators.
 She also serves on the Leadership Committee, runs the History Club, and the Hiking Club, and aids in implementation of the Career Pathways grant.
 Throughout her teaching career, Emily recognized the impact that learning outside the classroom had on students who struggle with traditional teaching methods.
 She worked closely with the National Park Service‘s Parks as Classroom initiative to bring at-risk youth to National Historical Sites, pilot curriculum on local history, as well as guide students backpacking in Yosemite.
 Last summer, she participated in the National Endowment for the Humanities Historical Landmarks Summer Institute in association with the University of California History Social Science Project.
 Emily is passionate about social justice, citizenship, and sharing her love of history and museums with her students.
 She plans to continue her work by strengthening the bridge between public education and museum education in the Bay Area.